Aagam2020/Shahportfolio/final_project_Aagam2.md

 Based on this feedback, several updates are planned to improve the project's effectiveness and user experience.

 The visualizations will be enhanced by adding interactive features such as hover-over tooltips and filters to the age-based pie chart which I would now visualize on Tableau instead of pen-paper.
-A consistent and balanced color palette will be applied to ensure the visuals are both impactful and accessible.

 The narrative will be revised to start with the most compelling insight—the high prevalence of depression among the 18–25 age group.
 Text-heavy sections will be broken into smaller paragraphs or concise points to improve readability and flow.